Rare Roosevelt Dimes Worth Money

 • Condition: Coins in better condition (higher grades) often command higher prices.

-Roosevelt Dime Error Coins and Values
+Roosevelt Dime Error Coin Values

 Error TypeDescriptionEstimated Value ($)